 - 14.5% for black women

 Survival rate for lung cancer is better the earlier it is diagnosed.
-The 5-year survival rate for stage 1 non-small cell lung cancer is 60% to 80%, whereas the 5-year survival rate for stage 4 (metastatic) non-small cell lung cancer is less than 10%.
+The 5-year survival rate for stage 1 non-small cell lung cancer is 45 to 49%, whereas the 5-year survival rate for stage 4 (metastatic) non-small cell lung cancer is only 1%.

 Stage at DiagnosisOver half of lung cancers are diagnosed at an advanced stage:

 - 16% are diagnosed at the earliest stage